Darkhogg/polyethylene/README.md

 Iterates over all elements without doing anything.
 This ensures any side effects of previous stages are executed and, in `AsyncIterables`, the full iteration can be `await`ed.

+## Planned Features

+The following are a few planned features I intend to add in the future, in no particular order:

+- A `tee`/`fork` method that, from a single iterator, returns N iterators that get the same elements or errors in the same order.
+- The possibility of prefetching promises before yielding or running processing functions, so as soon as the next element is requested, it has already been fetched.
+- The possibility of running processing functions in parallel as long as elements are coming fast enough.